If you’re a marketing content writer like me, you know the pain.

 But in addition to using market research for content creation, Wrike also uses surveys to generate social proof that can be used across content channels.
-Recently, the team launched a customer impact survey to showcase the return on investment Wrike customers get from the platform.

 “That survey really hit the nail on the head, it gave us some awesome results,” Brianna says.
 “We turned it into a landing page, a PDF for sales, and more.
 It was much more product-focused, meant to drive trials and traffic.
 Product Marketing took it and ran with it.”

 Using market research surveys as a marketing content ideation tool has become a no-brainer for the Wrike team.